pubkey/event-reduce/javascript/DEVELOPER.md

 Run this until it no longer logs that it has found errors.
 I had let this run about one month.

+To let it run on a server, use this command
+`nohup npm run iterative-fuzzing > itterative-fuzzing.out 2>&1`

 ### optimize bdd

 Optimize the binary decision diagramm to get the one which has the best performance.